JitenShahani/RequestValidationInMinimalAPIs/README.md

 ### Anti-Forgery Tokens
 To test anti-forgery tokens, try making a POST, PUT, or DELETE request without including the anti-forgery token in the header.
 The request will be rejected to protect against Cross-Site Request Forgery (CSRF) attacks.

+### Hybrid Cache
+To see Hybrid Cache in action, navigate to the `/posts` or `/posts/{id:Guid}` endpoints.
+The data will be cached for 5 minutes, and the response header `X-Data-Source` will indicate whether the data is coming from the Database or Cache.

 ### Minimal APIs
 To see minimal APIs in action, navigate to the various endpoints defined in the application.
 The minimal APIs provide a simple and efficient way to create HTTP endpoints.